Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Fundamentals of Multimodal Learning (MML)

 \subsubsection{Imaging Data}

 Imaging modalities play a crucial role in diagnosing and monitoring cancer.
-The imaging category can be divided into two main categories: radiological and histopathological. \textbf{Radiological} imaging encompasses various techniques such as X-rays, CT scans, and Magnetic resonance imaging (MRI), which provide information about the location and extent of cancer within the body.
-These images can be used to determine the size and shape of a tumor, monitor its growth, and assess the effectiveness of treatments. \textbf{Histopathological} imaging involves the examination of tissue samples obtained through biopsy or surgery \cite{Molecularimaginginoncology}.
-These images (referred to as WSI) provide detailed information about the micro-structural changes in the cancer cells and can be used to diagnose cancer and determine its subtype.
+The imaging category can be divided into 2 main categories: (1) radiological imaging and (2) digitized histopathology slides, referred to as Whole Slide Imaging (WSI). \emph{Radiological} imaging encompasses various techniques such as X-rays, CT scans, MRI, PET, and others, which provide information about the location and extent of cancer within the body.
+These images can be used to determine the size and shape of a tumor, monitor its growth, and assess the effectiveness of treatments. \emph{Histopathological} imaging is the examination of tissue samples obtained through biopsy or surgery \cite{Molecularimaginginoncology, waqas2023revolutionizing}.
+Digitized slides, saved as WSIs, provide detailed information about the micro-structural changes in cancer cells and can be used to diagnose cancer and determine its subtype.